Leg of Lamb with Pesto

 This is a great way to eat lamb on a weeknight or special occasion.
 This recipe is simple, delicious, nutritious and affordable.
 I bought all my ingredients at Costco (except for the lemons).
 Their Australian lamb is pasture raised and I bought my organic olive oil at a great price!
 For my small family, the lamb was able to feed us for multiple meals as we keep our protein to smaller servings (most of the time) and fill our plate mostly with vegetables.
 I suggest serving this with some sautéed zucchini, some wilted kale and some roasted garlic, or onions and mushrooms.
 It would also go great with some roasted root vegetables or sautéed or poached pears for dessert.

-Let’s keep this simple: If you want to make this-
+Let’s keep this simple: If you want to make this most delicious meal-

 You will need

 - Leg of lamb or other cut of lamb.
 If you do not like lamb, you could also use a rib roast or beef tenderloin or cut of red meat.
 Red meat is more appropriate to stand up to the strong flavors of basil and garlic.

 - Fresh garlic.
 You can sub garlic powder for the marinade but I wouldn’t do the same for the pesto.

 Try to do this the night before or in the morning of the day that you will eat this.
 24 hours ahead would be superb but even one hour is great.

 - Separate the excess fat off the leg as best as you can.
 For each person you will need between 3 and 8 ounces, depending on individual appetite. (children eat around 2 to 3 ounces and men usually eat around 8 but women usually eat around 4 ounces)

 - Cut the lamb into “steaks”.
 Of course, you could use lamb chops, loin or roast a whole leg, but for a weeknight meal, I suggest steaks and the recipe is for that cut.
 Cut appropriately and then place the meat in a Ziploc bag.